-The $325m Assistance Package is designed to benefit all Tasmanians.
-Commonwealth funding will be provided for a range of initiatives across the Tasmanian health system, with the aim of enhancing timely access to primary health care, acute care, palliative care and mental health services.
-These service improvement initiatives will be underpinned by investment in the adoption of eHealth, and in building the capacity of a locally trained and appropriate workforce.
+The $325m Package is designed to benefit all Tasmanians.
+Commonwealth funding is being provided for a range of initiatives across the Tasmanian health system, with the aim of enhancing timely access to primary health care, acute care, palliative care and mental health services.
+These service improvement initiatives are being underpinned by investment in the adoption of eHealth, and in building the capacity of a locally trained and appropriate workforce.

 The Commonwealth recognises the importance of ensuring that experts and key stakeholders have an opportunity for input into the design and implementation of these initiatives.
 It is also recognised that many of these initiatives are interlinking and must be developed and implemented with this in mind, in order to get the best outcomes and benefits for Tasmanians.

 The Package represents new investment by the Commonwealth in Tasmania’s health system on top of existing funding commitments since 2007 of more than $4.5 billion.

 The Package is not a bailout nor a takeover of the public health system.
 The four year, finite funding Package is Commonwealth controlled and is aimed at making Tasmania’s health system more sustainable in the long term.